 Common Misconceptions: Will I Get Blown Away

 One of the neutral zones is the zenith or 12, straight above the pilots head.
 When the kite is positioned here wind travels above and below the canopy so that there is no pull or force felt from the pilot.
-The aerodynamics of modern kites have made it possible to go out in windier conditions.
+The aerodynamics of modern kites have made it possible to experience even less tension in your arms.

 Kiteboarding is a relatively new sport, and like all new sports, there’s a lot of development that takes place during the early years.
 The majority of kite related accidents you may have seen are on older style, C-kites.
 C-kites have a narrow wind range with almost no depower.
 Today, the majority of kites are either bow or delta shaped kites, both of which have a greater wind range and depower.

 So why do modern day kites have more wind range and greater depower than the early shaped kites?
-The big reason lies within having a bridle system.
+A big reason is a bridle system.
 On a true C-kite, the center lines are attached directly to the leading edge of the kite.
-On a bow, delta or hybrid shaped kite, there is a bridle system that the center lines are attached to so that when you let out of the bar, the kite dumps whatever power it may have had.
+On a bow, delta or hybrid shaped kite, there is a bridle system that the center lines are attached to.
+When you push the bar out, you push the back of the kite away and that releases power.

-In the above diagram, kites with a bridle system allow you to reduce the positive and increase the negative air flow by letting out of the bar so that you, as the pilot of the kite, do not feel or receive any pull.
+In the above diagram, kites with a bridle system allow you to reduce the positive and increase the negative air flow by letting out of the bar.
+As the pilot of the kite, pushing out on the bar will reduce your power.
 There are many more differences between a C-shaped kite and a bridled kite than just depower and wind range, but those two factors contribute most to a beginner’s experience.
-Basically, learning on the most modern kites makes it easier than ever before to learn how to kiteboard and effortless, by letting out of the bar you dump almost all of the power a kite has.
+Learning on modern kites makes it easier than ever before to learn how to kiteboard.
+By letting out of the bar you dump almost all of the power a kite has.

-Once you pull the quick release you can either reattach to the kite and continue kiteboarding or do a self rescue.
+Once you push away the quick release you can either reattach to the kite and continue kiteboarding or do a self rescue.
 We teach you both methods so that you are prepared for any situation that could happen.

 Modern kiteboarding technology has greatly improved since the early days making the sport safer and more user friendly for everyone.
-Todays kites instantly depower by simply letting out of the control bar and are equipped with safety releases that are clean and simple to operate.
+Today’s kites instantly depower by simply letting out of the control bar and are equipped with safety releases that are clean and simple to operate.
 Kiteboarding is counterintuitive to what you may think you should do, which is why lessons are still necessary.
-For professional instruction send us a message or call 7742498062
+To learn safer and faster, sign up for a professional lesson.